aptech/docs/docs/CR-fgets.rst

 Remarks
 -------

-:func:`fgets` reads text from a file into a string.
+The :func:`fgets` procedure reads text from a file into a string.
 It reads up to a newline, the end of the file, or :math:`maxsize-1` characters.
 The result is placed in *str*, which is then terminated with a null byte.
 The newline, if present, is retained.